Brahmagupta

 Brahmagupta (c.
 598 – c.
-668 CE) was an Indian mathematician and astronomer.
+668 CE) was an Indian mathematician and astronomer who is credited as the first person to understand and formalize the concept of the number zero for nothing in mathematics.
 He is the author of two early works on mathematics and astronomy: the Brāhmasphuṭasiddhānta (BSS, "correctly established doctrine of Brahma", dated 628), a theoretical treatise, and the Khandakhadyaka ("edible bite", dated 665), a more practical text.

-He was the first Indian scholar to describe gravity as an attractive force, and used the term "gurutvākarṣaṇam" in Sanskrit to describe it.
 He is also credited with the first clear description of the quadratic formula (the solution of the quadratic equation) in his main work, the Brāhma-sphuṭa-siddhānta.

 Life and career

 Brahmagupta, according to his own statement, was born in 598 CE.
 Born in Bhillamāla in Gurjaradesa (modern Bhinmal in Rajasthan, India) during the reign of the Chavda dynasty ruler Vyagrahamukha.
 He was the son of Jishnugupta and was a Hindu by religion, in particular, a Shaivite.
 He lived and worked there for a good part of his life.
 Prithudaka Svamin, a later commentator, called him Bhillamalacharya, the teacher from Bhillamala.

 Bhillamala was the capital of the Gurjaradesa, the second-largest kingdom of Western India, comprising southern Rajasthan and northern Gujarat in modern-day India.
 It was also a centre of learning for mathematics and astronomy.
 He became an astronomer of the Brahmapaksha school, one of the four major schools of Indian astronomy during this period.
 He studied the five traditional Siddhantas on Indian astronomy as well as the work of other astronomers including Aryabhata I, Latadeva, Pradyumna, Varahamihira, Simha, Srisena, Vijayanandin and Vishnuchandra.

 In the year 628, at the age of 30, he composed the Brāhmasphuṭasiddhānta ("improved treatise of Brahma") which is believed to be a revised version of the received Siddhanta of the Brahmapaksha school of astronomy.
 Scholars state that he incorporated a great deal of originality into his revision, adding a considerable amount of new material.
 The book consists of 24 chapters with 1008 verses in the ārya metre.
 A good deal of it is astronomy, but it also contains key chapters on mathematics, including algebra, geometry, trigonometry and algorithmics, which are believed to contain new insights due to Brahmagupta himself.

 Later, Brahmagupta moved to Ujjaini, Avanti, a major centre for astronomy in central India.
 At the age of 67, he composed his next well-known work Khanda-khādyaka, a practical manual of Indian astronomy in the karana category meant to be used by students.

 Brahmagupta died in 668 CE, and he is presumed to have died in Ujjain.